 When is the best time to avoid the crowd?

 Orangerie museum is generally quiet except on week ends.
-The best days are Wednesdays, Thursdays and Fridays.
+The best days are Wednesdays and Thursdays.

 Is this visit wheelchair accesible ?